12 Apr Lemon Meringue Pie

 100g caster sugar

-Juice and zest from 3 lemons (roughy 100ml juice)
+Juice and zest from 3 lemons (roughly 100ml juice)

 3 egg yolks + 1 whole egg beaten together